Notice of Temporary Closure

 Bunchberry Meadows Conservation Area (Photo by Kyle Marquardt)

 Natural priority area: Upper North Saskatchewan River Basin

-Bunchberry Meadows is a 640-acre (260-hectare) parcel of land located just 30 kilometres from downtown Edmonton and about two kilometres from the North Saskatchewan River.
-Over the years, Bunchberry Meadows has remained intact while the surrounding lands and the city of Edmonton have undergone significant changes.
+Bunchberry Meadows is a 260-hectare (640-acre) parcel of land located just 30 kilometres from downtown Edmonton and about two kilometres from the North Saskatchewan River.
+Over the years, Bunchberry Meadows has remained intact while the surrounding lands and the City of Edmonton have undergone significant changes.

 On this property are some of the only true old-growth forests remaining in Alberta.
-Here, the jack pines — some of whose girth exceeds two metres — provide habitat for northern flying squirrels, porcupines and long-tailed weasels, while the water and willows are home to many species, from tiger salamanders to moose.
-Inactive dunal sand ridges, groundwater fens and wetlands have created tremendous landscape diversity.
+Here, the jack pines, inactive dunal sand ridges, groundwater fens and wetlands have created tremendous landscape diversity.

 In 1974, five families bought Bunchberry Meadows Conservation Area — a parcel of land bordering Edmonton, near the Devonian Botanic Garden.
 For 40 years the families cared for the land, protecting important habitat for moose and numerous other species.

 When the decision to sell the land was made, the family members approached NCC.
 Incredibly, these five families came together and agreed to sell their land for half of its appraised value in order to ensure it would be conserved for the people of Edmonton region of see, enjoy and connect with nature.
 Without this generous decision, this project would not have materialized.